How Generative AI Is Transforming Business Intelligence

 • Need for governance frameworks

-Organizations must combine AI automation with human validation and security controls.
+Organizations must combine AI automation with human validation and strong security controls to ensure reliable results.

 The Future of Business Intelligence with Generative AI